 10.1.1.
 The University of London Worldwide collaborates through a partnership with federation members of the University and the University of London Worldwide to deliver flexible and distance learning programmes.
 Within this partnership, the University of London is the awarding body.
-Member institutions are responsible for the academic direction of individual programmes, while the University of London Worldwide provides the business management, administrative infrastructure, and development resource.
+Federation members are

-- Track C / Standard Academic Model only: The Programme Director within the federation member, in consultation with the University of London Worldwide Director of Online Education, is responsible for the Academic Direction of Track C / Standard Academic Model programmes. - 10.1.2.
-Member institutions/Track C / Standard Academic Model Programme Directors and the University of London Worldwide will consider, as appropriate, issues raised by External and Intercollegiate Examiners.
+Track C / Standard Academic Model only: The Programme Director within the federation member, in consultation with the University of London Worldwide Director of Online Education, is responsible for the Academic Direction of Track C / Standard Academic Model programmes.

+10.1.2.
+Federation members/Track C / Standard Academic Model Programme Directors and the University of London Worldwide will consider, as appropriate, issues raised by External and Intercollegiate Examiners.
 It will also be necessary to produce co-ordinated feedback for External and Intercollegiate Examiners and for report to the University.